What is Deafness?

 *Note: The threshold at different frequencies must be considered before allocating a patient to a quantitative classification, as they may suffer a different degree of loss in each frequency range.

-• Conductive hearing loss.
+• Conductive or transmission hearing loss.
 This is related to a problem with the mechanical portion of the ear (the outer and middle ear), in other words, because of damage to structures that conduct sound waves.

 • Chronological classification.
 This classification is based on the age of onset: